PCR - Photocopying Genes

 If you understand the basic idea of photocopying, then you can understand PCR.

+A short stretch of DNA that goes through 2 cycles of amplification ending up with 4 copies.
 I should note that the role of PCR has changed over time and I will mostly be focusing on the current use.
-Additionally, there are several variants based off the standard PCR, including rt/qPCR, but those will be covered in a different post.
+Additionally, there are several …

 Continue reading